Go with the flow

 The first reason is unclarity in one's goals and objectives.
 The vision might not be clear and how it is connected to the grand scheme of things.
 As a result, we also don't have the motivation to work on it with full engagement.
-Or, we might not be able to receive feedback on our work, with an unclear relationship between your actions and subsequent results.
-Moreover, we cannot access flow when we are engaged in an activity that doesn't spark us or that seems impossible to achieve.
+The second reason might be that we are not able to receive feedback on our work, with an unclear relationship between your actions and subsequent results.
+The third reason is that we cannot access flow when we are engaged in an activity that doesn't spark us or that seems impossible to achieve.

 Obtaining flow is not easy

 The above list is a great starting point to achieve flow state and how we can introduce it into our lives.
 However, we cannot always ensure the right conditions for flow.

 Yes, we can set goals and get clarity, but it doesn't necessarily mean we will suddenly enter flow state and work on it all the time.